hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/rest_auth_proxy.rst

 Send Test Requests
 ------------------

-Finally, lets use ``curl`` to make some requests and make sure everything worked.
+Finally, let's use ``curl`` to make some requests and make sure everything worked.
 We'll start by querying the REST API directly:

 .. code-block:: console